wso2/docs-ei/en/streaming-integrator/docs/quick-start-guide/getting-started-with-si.md

 Save this file as `MySimpleApp.siddhi` in the `<SI_HOME>/wso2/server/deployment/siddhi-files` directory.

-!!info
+!!!info
-    Once you deploy the above Siddhi application, it creates a new `HTTP` endpoint at `http://localhost:8006/productionStream` and starts listening to the endpoint for incoming messages.
+    Once you deploy the above Siddhi application, it creates a new `HTTP` endpoint at `http://localhost:8006/productionStream` and starts listening to the endpoint for incoming messages.<br/>
     Therefore, the next step is to publish a message to this endpoint via a CURL command.

 ## Testing your Siddhi application